 Mr. Lynch was an active volunteer at The Basilica of the Sacred Heart of Jesus, where he served in many roles including sacristan, collections counter, and Meals on Wheels coordinator.
 As a member of the leadership team for the Center for Positive Aging, an executive on loan from Bell South for the United Way of Greater Atlanta, he was nationally recognized by Shepherd’s Centers of America for his volunteerism helping “frail older adults that struggle to remain living independently on small fixed incomes.”
 Additionally Hugh served as Grand Knight of the Knights of Columbus, Council 660, and as a District Deputy; president of the Bell South Pioneers; many support organizations for his children during their educational years such as PTA and Boy Scouts; and a dedicated volunteer tax counselor for senior citizens.

-There are way to many people to thank, but here are a few:
+There are so to many people to thank, but here are a few:

-Crest Memorial School, Christopher D'Amico & family, Kalpesh Patel & Family, Colleen McHugh, the Mariner Family, Matthew Surran, CMC PBA Local 59, CMC FOP Lodge #7, Wildwood FMBA 50 and everyone that made a donation in one way or another ...
+Thank you Helen Ho, Christopher D'Amico & family, Kalpesh Patel & Family, Colleen McHugh, Bryan & Ashlee Mariner, Matthew Surran, Cape May County PBA Local 59, Cape May County FOP Lodge #7, Wildwood FMBA 50 ...